 If you ever had a trainee certificate, your only option is to renew it.
 Contact us if you are not able to renew after completing education requirements.

-To apply for a Trainee Certificate:
+To apply for a trainee certificate:

 Be at least 16 years old.
 See our publication, Hiring Teens?
 (F700-142-909), for more information.